-The articles, written by clinicians, were clear, thoughtful and with a good understanding of the dynamics faced by those in close relationships with survivors.
+The articles were clear, thoughtful and with a good understanding of the dynamics faced by those in close relationships with survivors.
 They offered sound advice if the supporter was in a good place to give support.

 But what if the supporter isn’t in that place?
 What if the supporter–usually the partner-is exhausted and worn down?
 What if the survivor, unable to access trauma-informed care has had no improvement in symptoms for years resulting in constant family crisis?
 What if the partner has symptoms of secondary traumatic stress and is hanging on by a thread?

 What if the advice how to help a survivor is not helpful?

 It’s often years before an adult survivor receives a diagnosis (often Post-Traumatic Stress Disorder, but not limited to it) that may open a door to correct, trauma-informed treatment (if available).
 Years of adulthood have passed with the survivor potentially having had one or more partner relationships.
 There may be children involved.
 Past trauma takes its toll on everyone.